The Electronic Structure of the Hydrogen Molecule: A Tutorial Exercise in Classical and Quantum Computation: The Hydrogen Molecule on the Quantum Computer

 Inserting $U U^{\dagger} = I$,

 and applying $U^\dagger$ to both sides gives

-From the above, $U^{\dagger} | \Psi \rangle$ is an eigenvector of the transformed Hamiltonian $H'$ and based on the results shown in the Supplementary Material, $U^{\dagger} Z_0 Z_1 U = X_1$.
+From the above, $U^{\dagger} | \Psi \rangle$ is an eigenvector of the transformed Hamiltonian $\hat{H}'$ and based on the results shown in the Supporting Information, $U^{\dagger} Z_0 Z_1 U = X_1$.
 Therefore, the eigenstates of $H'$ are also eigenstates of $X_1$ with eigenvalue $+1$, and all instances of $X_1$ in the Hamiltonian can be replaced by $+1$.
 The same argument can be worked through for $X_2$ and $X_3$, which will be replaced by eigenvalues $-1$.

 Thus, the only operators remaining in the transformed Hamiltonian are $Z_0$ and $X_0$ acting on qubit $0$, and qubits $1$, $2$ and $3$ can be removed.
 The final single-qubit Hamiltonian has the form

 with